FAQ Fast Start

 Meet / End Locations:

-Depending on the tour time and your stay location, meeting locations are somewhere near your hotel or stay and will likely be different than your end location.
-If we need to begin further away, I will discuss with you before setting the location to assess your comfort level.
+Depending on the tour time and your stay location, meeting locations are somewhere near your hotel or stay location and will likely be different than your end location.
+If we need to begin further away, I will contact you before setting the location and assess your comfort level.
 Upon special request, I will meet a client in their hotel’s lobby, and this may involve additional time being added to your tour.

-- Memory card that is either empty and formatted or has a lot of space for photos
+3. Memory card that is either empty and formatted or enough space for your new creations

-- Most times of year, dressing in layers appropriate to the weather.
+6. Most times of year, layers appropriate to the weather.
 The temperature is not the only thing to consider.
 If we go along the lake, the wind may cool you.
-Chicago, and other parts of the Midwest, have humidity, even in Winter.
-Base layer, insulating layer, moisture-wicking clothing, hat, gloves and scarf are essential!
+Chicago, and other parts of the Midwest, have humidity, even in Winter (Base layer, insulating layer, moisture-wicking clothing, hat, gloves and scarf are essential!)

 General